mcc-us/bookkeeping/_posts/2024-02-13-qbo-dashboard-guide.md

 1. Tags for categorization

+1. Access reports such as the Profit & Loss Statement:
+   - On the left panel, select Reports>Reports

 ## Section 3: Customers:

 > Set up Invoices, Estimates, Get Paid, Adjustments to invoices, Receipt of payments, Sales receipts